Italy: Record number of migrants arrive on Lampedusa | DW | 28.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Numbers of migrant arrivals in Lampedusa are way up, including more than 500 on one boat late Monday.
+Numbers of migrant arrivals in Lampedusa have jumped.
 The arrival of 686 people on one rusty fishing boat is the largest single arrival in 2021.

 This year's total number of arrivals to date is nearly double the number of arrivals in the first nine months of 2020 and five times the number of 2019